X-Men: The Last Stand aka X-men 3 (movie review)

 So that’s it.
 This movie sucks the big one and, like Matrix Revolutions, is a totally unsatisfying ending to the trilogy.
 Still, it’s watchable – it has… you know… stuff in it.
 It’s not boring, but it certainly is stupid.
 Oh well.
 Hopefully, Days of Future Past will redeem this turd.

-Posted on August 15, 2013, in movie reviews and tagged angel, Beast, Brian Singer, Cyclops, Famke Janssen, Halle Berry, Hugh Jackman, Jean Grey, movie reviews, movies, Patrick Stewart, spoiler discussion, spoilers, Storm, wolverine, X-men 3, x-men the last stand.
+Posted on August 15, 2013, in comic book reviews, movie review and tagged angel, Beast, Brian Singer, Cyclops, Famke Janssen, Halle Berry, Hugh Jackman, Jean Grey, marvel, movie review, movies, Patrick Stewart, spoiler discussion, spoilers, Storm, wolverine, X-men 3, x-men the last stand.
 Bookmark the permalink.
-2 Comments.
+7 Comments.